onurcangnc/dir_enum/README.md

 Directory Enumerator is a simple Python script that checks the validity of directories on a web server by sending HTTP requests.
 It reads a list of directories from a file and checks if they exist on the target server.

+## Disclaimer

-**Disclaimer: Use this tool responsibly and at your own risk.**
+**Use this tool responsibly and at your own risk.**

-This software is provided for educational and informational purposes only.
-The authors and contributors of this tool are not responsible for any misuse, damage, or legal consequences that may arise from its use.
+- This software is intended solely for educational and informational purposes.
+The authors and contributors disclaim any liability for misuse, damage, or legal consequences arising from its use.

-You are solely responsible for ensuring that your use of this tool complies with all applicable laws and regulations.
-This tool should only be used on systems and resources for which you have explicit permission or legal authorization.
+- You are solely responsible for ensuring that your use of this tool complies with all applicable laws and regulations.
+Only employ this tool on systems and resources for which you possess explicit permission or legal authorization.

-Please review the [GPL](LICENSE) file for complete details regarding the software's licensing terms.
+- Please review the [GPL](LICENSE) file for comprehensive details on the software's licensing terms.

-Always use this tool in an ethical and responsible manner, respecting the privacy and security of others.
-The authors disclaim any liability for misuse or unauthorized use of this tool.
+- Always exercise ethical and responsible usage of this tool, respecting the privacy and security of others.
+The authors emphasize that they bear no responsibility for misuse or unauthorized usage of this tool.

-By using this tool, you agree to accept all associated risks and responsibilities.
+- By utilizing this tool, you acknowledge and accept all associated risks and responsibilities.

 ![Example run](https://raw.githubusercontent.com/onurcangnc/dir_enum/main/example_run.png)